Psalm 84 – The Pilgrim’s Love and Longing for God and His House

 Blessed is the man who trusts in You!

 a.
-A day in Your courts is better than a thousand: The Psalmist began with love and longing for the House of God, and now he returns to the thought.
-He felt that time spent at God’s house was better and more valuable than time spent elsewhere.
+A day in Your courts is better than a thousand: The psalmist began with love and longing for the house of God, and now he returns to the thought.
+Time spent at God’s house was better and more valuable than time spent elsewhere.

 b.
-I would rather be a doorkeeper in the house of my God: This was another expression of the Psalmist’s love and longing regarding the house of God.
-Living a luxurious life in the fancy tents of wickedness means nothing to him; he would rather humbly serve in God’s house.
+I would rather be a doorkeeper in the house of my God: This was another expression of the psalmist’s love and longing regarding the house of God.
+Living a luxurious life in the fancy tents of wickedness meant nothing to him; he would rather humbly serve in God’s house.

 ii.
 “To bear burdens and open doors for the Lord is more honour than to reign among the wicked.
 Every man has his choice, and this is ours.
 God’s worst is better than the devil’s best.”
 (Spurgeon)

 iii.
-Doorkeeper: “As the Korites were, to whom this psalm was committed; and for whose encouragement this might be spoken.
+Doorkeeper: “As the Korahites were, to whom this psalm was committed; and for whose encouragement this might be spoken.
 A doorkeeper is first in, last out.”
 (Trapp)

-v.
-“There may be a reference to the Korachites’ function of door keepers, in that touchingly beautiful choice of the psalmist’s, rather to lie on the threshold of the Temple than to dwell in the tents of wickedness.”
+iv.
+“There may be a reference to the Korahites’ function of door keepers, in that touchingly beautiful choice of the psalmist’s, rather to lie on the threshold of the Temple than to dwell in the tents of wickedness.”
 (Maclaren)

-vi.
+v.
 “Who now prefers the worship of God to genteel, gay, honourable, and noble company, to mirthful feasts, public entertainments, the stage, the oratorio, or the ball!
-Reader, wouldst thou rather be in thy closet, wrestling in prayer, or reading the Scriptures on thy knees, than be at any of the above places?
-How often hast thou sacrificed thy amusement, and carnal delight, and pleasures, for the benefit of a pious heart-searching sermon?
-Let conscience speak, and it will tell thee.”
+Reader, wouldst thou rather be in thy closet, wrestling in prayer, or reading the Scriptures on thy knees, than be at any of the above places?”
 (Clarke)

 c.
-For the LORD God is a sun and shield: The Sons of Korah explain the goodness and blessing that comes to those pilgrims who love and long for the House of God.
+For the LORD God is a sun and shield: The psalmist explains the goodness and blessing that come to those pilgrims who love and long for the house of God.
 They enjoy God as the source of blessing (sun) and defense (shield).
-They receive His generously given grace and glory.
+They receive His generous grace and glory.

 i.
 “This is the only place in the Bible where God is explicitly called ‘a sun.’
 It is because he shines on us and is the brightness of our days.”
 (Boice)